GENI-NSF/geni-tools/README.txt

  Note that you should customize the certificates generated at your site using the constants at the top of this file, if you will use these certificates to interact with any other GENI site.
+In particular, URNs must be globally unique.

 Optional: Create a directory containing all known and trusted (federated) clearinghouse and certificate authority certificates (see below for an